 These profiles are designed to allow patients to achieve a specific aesthetic look while matching their particular anatomy.
-It is important that the implants match the patient’s breast width.
+The implants must match the patient’s breast width.

 The Ideal Implant

-Finding the ideal implant for patients is not just about the volume alone, it is the combination of matching the ideal breast width (measured by the surgeon before the surgery) and aesthetic goals with the overall breast shape and size.
-The final volume (CC) is a product of these two much more important measurements.
+Finding the ideal implant for patients is not just about the volume alone; it is the combination of matching the ideal breast width (measured by the surgeon before the surgery) and aesthetic goals with the overall breast shape and size.
+The final volume (CC) is a product of these two much more essential measurements.

 For example, a patient who has a 12 cm breast width wants a natural look.
-They may benefit from a 12 cm low plus implant which equates to 250 ccs, but if this same patient wanted a fuller and rounder look, we can respect the same width of 12 cm, but use a full profile implant that allows us to place a 365 cc implant in the same space.
+They may benefit from a 12 cm low plus implant, which equates to 250 ccs, but if this same patient wanted a fuller and rounder look, we can respect the exact width of 12 cm but use a full profile implant that allows us to place a 365 cc implant in the same space.

 Thus, different patients who may have the same body type frequently want entirely different looks to their breasts.
 The specific profiles allow us to make these small adjustments to the implant chosen to give patients the best possible outcome.